Special effects of Batman Returns: Sets

 The sets for Batman Returns were redesigned in Bo Welch's style, including a new Batcave and Wayne Manor.
 Filming took place entirely on sets, spread across seven soundstages at Warner Bros. (the largest of which had 70-foot ceilings) and included the largest set owned by Universal Pictures.
 While most scenes were shot on these soundstages, some panoramic shots—such as the camera moving from the base of Shreck's department store to its cat-head-shaped office—were created with detailed miniatures.

-Production designer Anton Furst's Academy Award-winning Gotham City set from the 1989 Batman, built on the Pinewood backlot, had been dismantled by the time of Batman Returns, with two Batmobile prototypes in storage recalled for the sequel.
+Production designer Anton Furst's Academy Award–winning Gotham City set from the 1989 Batman, built on the Pinewood backlot, had been dismantled by the time of Batman Returns, with two Batmobile prototypes in storage recalled for the sequel.
 Furst, who died in November 1991, had established the noir, claustrophobic foundation of Gotham as a "reverse City of Tomorrow", a hellish, vertical sprawl of skyscrapers that blocked sun and sky.
 Welch and Burton sought to evolve this look.
 While Furst's Gotham was "formal and serious", Welch's version was more American and ironic, mixing fascist World's Fair architecture with American urban decay and chaotic zoning.

 The sets were designed to feel like a different district of Gotham; if Batman was on the East Side of the city, Batman Returns took place on the West Side.
 Welch was inspired by German Expressionism, neo-fascist architecture (including Nazi Germany-era styles), American precisionism painters, and photos of the homeless living on the streets in affluent areas.
 He incorporated Burton's early sketch of Catwoman, with a "very S&M kind of look", by integrating steel and chain elements into the set, creating the impression of a city collapsing in on itself.
 Welch’s key design principle was the manipulation of space to express emotional and narrative ideas.
 Verticality emphasized a massive, decaying metropolis dwarfing its inhabitants: "The film is about this alienating, disparate world we live in."
 The wintertime setting enhanced this contrast, with black-and-white visuals influenced by Citizen Kane and The Third Man.
 After filming, the wood from the sets was donated to Habitat for Humanity to build low-cost homes for the poor.

 Welch's concept designs began by carving out building shapes from cardboard with images of fascist sculptures and depression era machine-age art.
 The resulting 1 by 4 ft-tall rough model represented Gotham Plaza, described as a futuristic, oppressive, and "demented caricature" of Rockefeller Center.
-It was designed overbuilt, emphasizing the generic-but-oppressive heart of Gotham's corruption.
+It was designed to be overbuilt, emphasizing the generic-but-oppressive heart of Gotham's corruption.
 Despite complaints from the film's financiers about its necessity, Burton insisted on the location with a detailed church overshadowed by plain surroundings.